joshhornby/joshhornby.github.io/_posts/2025-05-31-doing-leveraged-work.md

 ![Two-axis graph plotting impact and longevity in relation to Leveraged work](/assets/images/leveraged-work-chart.png)

-Picture leverage as a simple chart: time on the x-axis, impact on the y.
-The real win is top right contributions that endure and change the trajectory.
-Not just a quick boost or flashy result, but work that compounds.
-It becomes part of the foundation others build on, shifts the baseline, and raises the bar for everything that follows.
+Picture leverage as a chart: time on the x-axis, impact on the y.
+The goal is top-right contributions that endure and change trajectory.
+Not quick boosts or flashy results, but work that compounds.
+Work that becomes foundation, shifts baselines, raises bars.

 | If it...                                                  | ...then it probably belongs in that sweet-spot |
 |-----------------------------------------------------------|------------------------------------------------|